‘Climate of Change’ Event Questions the Detachment of COP and Calls for Climate Justice for Indigenous, Black, Favela Populations

 MV Bill performed a moving, poetic a cappella rap at the end of the event.

 The event finished on a poignant note where—at a venue that has witnessed performances from many of the world’s most acclaimed musicians—MV Bill rose to his feet to deliver a poetic, a cappella rap that reflected the common experience shared by many Brazilians whose needs have too often been ignored by those in power.
-As Brazil prepares to embark on a new journey with a new leader at the helm, the Climate is One of Change event serves as a reminder that the issue of climate justice must rise to the forefront of the country’s attention, and be treated with the urgency that is required.
+As Brazil prepares to embark on a new journey with a new leader at the helm, the Climate of Change event serves as a reminder that the issue of climate justice must rise to the forefront of the country’s attention, and be treated with the urgency that is required.

 Illustrators provided real-time graphics accompanying the panels.